Thomas Corbett, 2nd Baron Rowallan

-Family life & death
+Family life and death

 The first son of Archibald Corbett, the Liberal politician and property developer, and Alice Mary, the daughter of John Polson, a corn merchant, Thomas Corbett was born in Chelsea, London, on 19 December 1895 and was brought up in London and on the family's Scottish estates.
 Known as "Billy" to the family, he was educated at Gibbs School in Sloane Street, London, Wellington House Preparatory School in Westgate-on-Sea and Eton College.
 His mother died of sepsis, in 1902.
 His elder sister, Elsie Cameron Corbett, became a volunteer ambulance driver in Serbia during the First World War and was awarded British and Serbian medals.
 His younger brother, Arthur Cameron Corbett, died in military service.

 Corbett married Gwyn Mervyn Grimond on 14 August 1918.
 She was the daughter of Joseph Bowman Grimond of St Andrews, Fife, and sister of Jo Grimond, later Baron Grimond, leader of the Liberal Party 1956–67.
 He had met her while on leave from war service; they had five sons and a daughter.
 On leaving the British Army, he became a successful breeder of pedigree dairy cattle on the family estate in Ayrshire and campaigned for the eradication of bovine tuberculosis.
 He succeeded as The 2nd Baron Rowallan on 19 March 1933.